traversable/schema/packages/typebox/README.md

 #### Theory

-`box.fold` is similar to, but more powerful than, the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern).
+`box.fold` is similar to, but more powerful than, the <a href="https://en.wikipedia.org/wiki/Visitor_pattern" target="_blank">visitor pattern</a>.

-If you're curious about the theory behind it, its implementation was based on a 1991 paper called [Functional Programming with Bananas, Lenses, Envelopes and Barbed Wire](https://maartenfokkinga.github.io/utwente/mmf91m.pdf).
+If you're curious about the theory behind it, its implementation was based on a 1991 paper called <a href="https://maartenfokkinga.github.io/utwente/mmf91m.pdf" target="_blank">Functional Programming with Bananas, Lenses, Envelopes and Barbed Wire</a>.

 #### See also
 - [`box.Functor`](https://github.com/traversable/schema/tree/main/packages/box#boxfunctor)